 - If this was an isolated situation

-Would make my advice less personal BUT since we are starting from FORGIVENESS, since that is what you chose to do, let’s start there.
+…would make my advice less personal.
+However, since we are starting from forgiveness, since that is what you chose to do, let’s start there.

 The reason you are struggling with forgiving your boyfriend is not just because you don’t trust him.
 It’s because you’re not sure you made the right decision to stay.
 Which means you don’t trust YOURSELF.